 - Q1: A student attends School A as a freshman and competes in three sports.
-She begins her sophomore year at School A but in December transfers to School B. At School B she competes in no interscholastic scrimmages or contests in any sport.
+She begins her sophomore year at School A but in December transfers to School B. At School B she competes in no practices, interscholastic scrimmages or contests in any sport.
 In March she returns to School A. What is her eligibility status? - A1: Full eligibility in all sports.
-A student transferring from School A to B to A without interscholastic competition at B will always retain varsity eligibility regardless of when the student re-enters School A. - Q2: A student competes in volleyball and track at School A as a 9th grader.
+A student transferring from School A to B to A without practice, or interscholastic competition at B will always retain varsity eligibility regardless of when the student re-enters School A. - Q2: A student competes in volleyball and track at School A as a 9th grader.
 As a 10th grader the student transfers from School A to B in January without a family move.
-What is the student's status in track and volleyball? - A2: The student will be ineligible for varsity competition for 365 days from the date of the transfer in the sports they participated in during the last 365 days. - Q3: What is the definition of a "broken home"? - A3: A broken home for the purposes of Bylaw 1800.44, is defined as a permanent and finalized dissolution of a marriage by court order. - Q4: For the purposes of Bylaw 1800.44, to which school may a student transfer if this is the first transfer while in high school in a broken home?A4: The student may transfer to the school in the attendance area in which the parent resides.
+What is the student's status in track and volleyball?

-- Q5: A student begins 9th grade attending her home public high school, a CHSAA member school.
+- QA: The student will be ineligible for varsity competition for 365 days from the date of the - Q3: A student begins 9th grade attending her home public high school, a CHSAA member school.
 In 10th grade, she transfers to an out-of-state boarding school where she competes in basketball.
 In 11th grade, she leaves the boarding school at a time other than the beginning of the school year and (a) returns to her home public school; or (b) enrolls at a boarding school which is a CHSAA member.
-Is she eligible for varsity basketball competition? - A5: No in both (a) and (b).
-Although she transferred from a non-member school, the student began her eligibility at a member school. - Q6: A student plays football, basketball and baseball his freshmen year at School A. After football his sophomore year at School A, he transfers to School B without a family move.
-What is his eligibility at School B? - A6: He will have sub-varsity eligibility for 365 days from the date of transfer in basketball, baseball, and football.
+Is she eligible for varsity basketball competition? - A3: No in both (a) and (b).
+Although she transferred from a non-member school, the student began her eligibility at a member school. - Q4: A student plays football, basketball and baseball his freshmen year at School A. After football his sophomore year at School A, he transfers to School B without a family move.
+What is his eligibility at School B? - A4: He will have sub-varsity eligibility for 365 days from the date of transfer in basketball, baseball, and football.